ohadelg/Image_Scanner/README.md

-# Visual Content Analyzer with Gemini
+# Visual Content Analyzer with VLM

 ## Overview

-This project is a Streamlit web application that leverages Google's Gemini Vision Language Model (VLM) for image classification and analysis.
+This project is a Streamlit web application that leverages Vision Language Model (VLM) for image classification and analysis.
 Users can upload a folder of images (as a ZIP file) and provide a text prompt (e.g., "What are the objects in this image?", "Categorize these images.").
-The application then sends each image and the prompt to the Gemini API, displaying the VLM's analysis in an interactive GUI.
+The application then sends each image and the prompt to the API, displaying the VLM's analysis in an interactive GUI.

 ## Core Functionality